peterwittek/peterwittek.com/content/acm-wants-you-to-be-spied-on.md

 Category: Espionage
 Tags: Espionage
 Slug: acm-wants-you-to-be-spied-on
+Summary: ACM member's forwarding email address must undergo filtering by Google.
+Your email correspondence cannot escape the attention of NSA.

 I am a fortunate person: I do not use Apple or Microsoft products, and my use of Google is limited to their scholarly services.
 My pattern of